Knowledge system

 - Agent children files (

-children/{topic}.mdin the agent's directory) are the agent-side equivalent of wiki — topic-based, replace/update, cross-project domain knowledge for the agent. - Skill learnings files (
+children/{topic}.mdin the agent's directory) are the agent-side equivalent of wiki — topic-based, replace/update, cross-project domain knowledge for the agent.
+(Skills are procedures, not knowledge stores — they have no such directory.)

-Both carry a knowledge-base-summary: frontmatter field that's auto-aggregated into agent.md (Knowledge Base section) or skill.md (Accumulated Learnings section).
+Each child carries a knowledge-base-summary: frontmatter field that's auto-aggregated into agent.md's Knowledge Base section.
 See Children + learnings for the full pattern.

 Related